Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • 4) confrontation should not be categorical and aggressive (use softening words “it seems to me”, “if I’m not mistaken”).

 • 13.
-Self-disclosure of the consultant in the process of counseling is a rather controversial technique.
+Self-disclosure of a consultant during the counseling process is a rather controversial technique.
 In some theoretical orientations, self-disclosure is not allowed at all (for example, in classical psychoanalysis).
 In some, it is one of the main techniques.
-Self-disclosure means that the consultant demonstrates his emotional attitude towards the client, the problem under discussion, etc. - i.e. open presentation of self to the client.
+Self-disclosure means the consultant demonstrating his emotional attitude towards the client, the problem being discussed, etc. - i.e. open presentation self to the client.

 • 1.
-When the client knows too much about the counselor, he fantasizes less about him, so self-disclosure is not used in psychoanalytically oriented counseling.
+When a client knows too much about the counselor, he fantasizes less about him, which is why self-disclosure is not used in psychoanalytically oriented counseling.

 • 2.
-The counselor's frankness involves sharing his problems with the client, which is anti-therapeutic.
+The consultant's frankness implies sharing his problems with the client, which is anti-therapeutic.

 • 3.
-At the beginning of counseling, self-disclosure is unacceptable, as its use may increase the client's anxiety.
+At the beginning of counseling, self-disclosure is unacceptable, since its use can increase the client's anxiety.

 Types of self-disclosure:

-• 1) the expression of their immediate reactions in relation to the client or the situation "here and now";
+• 1) expression of one’s immediate reactions in relation to the client or the situation “here and now”;

-• 2) a story about his life experience, similar to the situation of the client.
+• 2) a story about your life experience, similar to the client’s situation.

-Positive self-disclosure - when the consultant expresses support, approval of the client; negative - in fact, a confrontation with the client.
+Positive self-disclosure - when the consultant expresses support and approval of the client; negative - essentially confrontation with the client.

 Self-disclosure rules: